Petful has been dutifully following the most recent recalls on pet foods containing pentobarbital.

-When significant doses of pentobarbital is found in pet food, that may be a horse of a different color.
+When significant doses of pentobarbital are found in pet food, that may be a completely different story.

 Pentobarbital is a barbiturate, most commonly used in the euthanasia of pets and horses.
 Animals or animal byproducts intended for food consumption are never supposed to be euthanized with a drug like pentobarbital.
 They are supposed to be killed in slaughterhouses, usually by the captive bolt method.